-As shown in Figure 28, the Hostel and Micro Hotel would consist of an interconnected hotel building with two towers atop a single structure with three shared floors.
+As shown in Figure 41, the Hostel and Micro Hotel would consist of an interconnected hotel building with two towers atop a single structure with three shared floors.
 The ground floor would consist of retail uses and the shared front entrance to the Hostel and Micro Hotel would be located on the west side of the building.
 The shared second floor would consist of additional retail uses.
 Levels 5 through 8 of the Hostel and Micro Hotel would allow guests access to both towers.

-The Hostel and Micro Hotel would also include shared hotel facilities, including approximately 7,635 sq. ft. of restaurant and retail use; approximately 2,000 sq. ft. of meeting and event facilities; and approximately 1,500 sq. ft. of health and wellness facilities.
+The Hostel and Micro Hotel would also include shared hotel facilities, including approximately 1,352 sq. ft. of meeting and event facilities, 9,762 sq. ft. of public space, and an 842 sq. ft. rooftop bar.
 The pedestrian entrance to the Hostel and Micro Hotel would be provided near the northeast corner of the building.